sougata-github/next-play/README.md

 So in this approach, the data is fetched once on the server and hydrated into the Client Component.

+- Fetch and serialize data on the server.

+- Send the serialized data to the client.

+- On the client → `<HydrateClient>` deserializes and restores the data into React Query's cache.

+Hydrating the data means restoring `pre-fetched` or `serialized data` back into its original format on the client-side so it can be used efficiently.

+Serialization is the process of converting complex data structures (like objects, arrays, dates, or custom classes) into a format that can be easily stored, transferred, or processed—typically into a string (JSON, binary, etc.).

+Since we are prefetching data in page.tsx, Next.js will consider it static, so we must declare `export const dynamic = "force-dynamic"`.

 Advantages:

 - trpc.hello.prefetch() ensures that the query result is cached and hydrated into the Client Component.

 - When the Client Component mounts and calls `useSuspenseQuery`, it instantly gets the preloaded data from the cache instead of making another request.

 - No unnecessary loading state in the Client Component (which would be the case if we use useQuery and isLoading in Client Component)

+- Hydrate Client in the same component/page where you are prefetching data.

 ## tRPC Configuration